-Table 4.10 in Annex 2 provides the at-risk-of-poverty rates using poverty lines based on 40, 50, 60 and 70% of the median equivalised disposable income.
-At-risk-of-poverty rates are somewhat lower in EUROMOD (compared to external statistics from Eurostat) when using less generous poverty lines (40% and 50% of the median).
+Table 4.10 in Annex 3 provides the at-risk-of-poverty rates using poverty lines based on 40, 50, 60 and 70% of the median equivalised disposable income.
+At-risk-of-poverty rates for 2016 are somewhat lower in EUROMOD (compared to external statistics from Eurostat) when using less generous poverty line (40% of the median).
 This suggests that families with lowest incomes are likely underrepresented in EUROMOD.
 As already suggested above, it is also possible that the overestimation of housing benefits (given a very high non-take-up of this benefit in reality) contributes to the underestimation of poverty rates.
-For other poverty lines, the poverty rates in EUROMOD are very close to external statistics.
+However, in 2017 EUROMOD simulates an increase in poverty rates, while according to the external statistics the poverty rates decreased.
+Therefore, the underestimation problem disappears.
+For other poverty lines, the poverty rates in EUROMOD are very close to external statistics for both 2016 and 2017.